gyulanemeth/bluefox.email/courses/email-marketing-saas/lesson-01-send-first-newsletter.md

 **Start simple:**
 - Choose a base template or theme.
 - Add your **logo**, set your **brand colors**, and select your **typography**, maybe customize the **button** style.
 - Reuse these same design elements across **marketing, product, and transactional emails**, so your brand feels consistent everywhere.

 ![Customizing the email design system in BlueFox Email](./lesson-01-03-theme-customization.png)
+*Customizing your brand styles in BlueFox (logo, colors, fonts, buttons).*

 With BlueFox, you can set your brand styles once (logo, colors, fonts) in your email design system.
 Every campaign, product update, and even transactional message will stay consistent.
+To learn more about how modern design systems work and why they matter, check out our article on [the power of modern email design systems](/posts/the-power-of-modern-email-design-systems).

 ![Email editor loaded with your customized design system in BlueFox Email](./lesson-01-04-theme-in-editor.png)
+*The email editor with your design system applied, keeping everything consistent.*

 **Keep in mind:**
 - Always include your logo and brand name.
 - Make sure your email looks good on **mobile as well as desktop** (most of your readers will be on their phones).
 - If you add screenshots, don’t cram them into columns.
 Zoom into the relevant part of the screen so it’s clear at a glance.
 The goal is that the reader can see what's on the screenshot regardless if they read your email on desktop or mobile.

 Consistency is the goal.
 With a simple, on-brand template, you’ll save time, avoid technical headaches, and build a recognizable look that users trust.

 ### Keep the Content Simple
 Write like you are talking to a friend.
 Forget the corporate jargon and long-winded intros — people are busy, and they just want to know what’s new and why it matters.
 Stick to a single main topic, for example a feature or roadmap update, and make it easy to follow.